ojitoss/Autag/README.md

 ___

 # mit:
-If you chose **license & mit** then on the consoel I will say next question:
+If you chose **license & mit** then on the console I will say next question:
 ```
 Write a your name:
 ```